 The Nike Air Force 1 is undeniably one of Nike’s most successful shoes ever created.
 It was designed by the iconic Nike designer Bruce Kilgore and released officially in 1982 as the first basketball shoe to utilize the Nike Air technology.
 The presidential aircraft Air Force 1 inspired its name.

 Its stylish look combined with a promising then-new innovation made the Air Force 1 an instant hit.
 Despite the success, Nike had to stop its production two years after its debut because it focused on producing a new line of shoes.
-But the Air Force 1’s disappearance in the market only increased its market’s demand, which in turn gave Nike no choice but to re-release it – Nike’s first ever retro release.
-Since its retro release, the Nike Air Force 1 or otherwise referred to as AF1 received countless of versions with varying colorways and material upgrades throughout the years.
+But the Air Force 1’s disappearance in the market only increased market’s demand, which in turn gave Nike no choice but to re-release it.
+It was Nike’s first-ever retro release.
+Since then, the Nike Air Force 1 or otherwise referred to as AF1 received countless versions with varying colorways and material upgrades throughout the years.